eakele/tictactoe/README.md

 jQuery part of the code

-Within any element with class .gameBoard, listen for clicks on any element with a class .cell. and trigger jQuery event handler.
+Within any element with class .gameBoard, listen for clicks on any element with a class .cell and trigger jQuery event handler.
 Use event.currentTarget to find the DOM element that was clicked and store it in a variable 'square'.

 ```
 $('.board').on('click', '.square', function(event) {